 Bhakti Sastri Plus will equip you with more confidence in being a Hare Krishna devotee because it will help you understand the meaning and reasons behind our daily spiritual practice, theology and culture.

 Challenge yourself with numerous systematic learning opportunities to strengthen your critical thinking skills and deepen your faith in the scriptures.
-Learn the broader vaishnava context of the Bhakti shastri books – expand the borders of your knowledge of the Gaudiya Vaishnava tradition.
-Think outside of the box – learn how to present the Bhakti shastri teachings in the context of contemporary society.
+Learn the broader Vaishnava context of the Bhakti sastri books – expand the borders of your knowledge of the Gaudiya Vaishnava tradition.
+Think outside of the box – learn how to present the Bhakti sastri teachings in the context of contemporary society.

 Besides being a place of education, Radhadesh is well known for being a place of kirtan.
 Your studies will be imbued with regular evening kirtans culminating with the Radhadesh mellows.

 Radhadesh is a thriving community with various departments ready to give you an opportunity to im(prove) your skills and talents